Director: Mike Flanagan

 Jessie (Carla Gugino) and her husband, Gerald (Bruce Greenwood), are heading to their secluded holiday home to try and reignite some passion back into their marriage.
 Jessie is loving but also timid and under the thumb of her husband.
 Gerald brings a pair of handcuffs which he plans to use to spice up their time there.
 Gerard takes a viagra when Jessie isn’t looking and handcuffs both of Jessie’s arms to the headboard with the key just out of her reach.
 Thing’s start kinky but Gerald’s darker fantasies are exposed and Jessie is forced to fight him off.
 During the commotion, Gerald suddenly dies of a heart attack leaving Jessie tied to the bed frame.
 Trapped and isolated, Jessie’s sanity begins to slip as her only companion is a hungry stray dog.
 Jessie is forced to fight her own timid nature and confront her demons of the past as death lurks at the end of the bed.

-While both a very different films, I want to compare Gerald’s Game to It as they both share the same genre, horror, but both are executed very differently.
-IT is a great film that looks fantastic, superbly acted and very entertaining but it wasn’t particularly scary.
+While both are very different films, I want to compare Gerald’s Game to IT (2017).
+They both share the same genre, horror, but each one is executed very differently.
+IT is a great film that looks fantastic, superbly acted and thoroughly entertaining throughout, but it wasn’t particularly scary.
 IT feels very much like a modern horror with loud sound design to bolster jumpscares.
-It’s is effective but also feels a little manipulative.
+It’s an effective technique but it also feels a little manipulative.
 The scares in IT used this trope a little too much and they lost their impact early on.
 The scares in IT were more effective from a visual standpoint.
 Gerald’s Game uses a far more subdued approach to its horror by highlighting the dire situation the protagonist is in.
 The horror is presented not in spurts but as a heightened sense of danger that is always present.
 There’s very little music throughout and no loud jumpscares to cheapen the experience.